 1. Michael’s Craft Store

 While Michael’s does offer a fairy garden section; the section you should look in is doll house miniatures.
 This selection is out all year, and has items for as little as a dollar.
-Find mini foods, chairs, tables, soda bottles and more.
+Find mini foods, chairs, tables, soda bottles and more that make perfect fairy garden supplies.
 Use the Michael’s smart phone app and save as much as 30% off your purchase as well!